-Low potassium (hypokalemia) refers to a lower than normal level of potassium in your bloodstream.
-Potassium is a chemical (electrolyte) that is critical to the proper functioning of nerve and muscles cells, particularly heart muscle cells.
+Low potassium (hypokalemia) refers to a lower than normal potassium level in your bloodstream.
+Potassium helps carry electrical signals to cells in your body.
+It is critical to the proper functioning of nerve and muscles cells, particularly heart muscle cells.

 Normally, your blood potassium level is 3.6 to 5.2 millimoles per liter (mmol/L).
 A very low potassium level (less than 2.5 mmol/L) can be life-threatening and requires urgent medical attention.